sighupio/fury-kubernetes-ingress/katalog/cert-manager/MAINTENANCE.md

         cert-manager-cert-manager-tokenrequest-rb.yaml \
         cert-manager:leaderelection-rb.yaml \
         done

+        # WARNING: there are some patches in the kustomization.yaml file that
+        # rely on the arguments position in the array.
+Double-check that the args
+        # position does not need to be adjusted.
     ```

 03. Port the needed changes to the module's manifests.

     - Remember to sync the new images to SIGHUP's registry.
-Images related in this projet are:
+Images related in this project are:
       - jetstack/cert-manager-cainjector
       - jetstack/cert-manager-acmesolver
       - jetstack/cert-manager-controller